alexpetralia/mbta_django/README.md

 `\q` (to quit)<br />
 `sudo -u postgres createdb mbta`<br />

 If accessing the interactive prompt does not work for you, try using TCP/IP instead of Unix sockets.
-To do so, type `psl postgres -h 127.0.0.1 -d mbta` (where `mbta` is the name of your database) to get around the the default connecting behavior.
+To do so, type `psql postgres -h 127.0.0.1 -d mbta` (where `mbta` is the name of your database) to get around the the default connecting behavior.
 Once you are in the interactive prompt, you can run your normal SQL commands (eg. `SELECT * FROM table WHERE...`).
 Don't forget a `;` to terminate your commands!

 **6. Install and run the RabbitMQ server**